 The GCTD Group aims to promote research in textiles and dress that addresses a wide range of critical and practice-based themes.

-Imaging & Sensing for Archaeology, Art History & Conservation (ISAAC)
+Imaging and Sensing for Archaeology, Art History and Conservation (ISAAC)

 Vision-based Structural Health Monitoring